 Influencing a business buyer is not easy.
 Research by Gartner shows that the B2B buying process continues to change drastically.
 Moreover, it turns out that the difficulty is not so much in sales, but more in the challenge for a buyer to buy something.
 This is due to the complexity of the decision-makers (DMU).
-And at the same time, more and more options and solutions are coming onto the market, which can lead to an overdose of information and choices.
-According to Gartner, you should, therefore, adjust your strategy to buyer enablement.
+At the same time, more and more options and solutions are coming onto the market.
+More solutions can lead to an overdose of information and choices.
+According to Gartner, you should, therefore, adjust your B2B strategy to buyer enablement.

 In this article, we will tell you what buyer enablement is, what it yields and how you can approach it.